lavanyagarg112/subshelf/README.md

 Billing schedule means how often it renews.
 Use `monthly`, `yearly`, `every 6 months`, or `every 14 days`.
 Dates can be `today`, `tomorrow`, `in 7 days`, or `YYYY-MM-DD`.
-The older `|` separator format still works, but it is no longer required.

 Reminder previews: